-MATH-230 Statistics
+MATH 230 Statistics 3 cr.

 This course is designed for students with little or no experience in statistical analysis.
-Topics of study include sampling theory, descriptive statistics, probability theory, normal distribution, hypothesis testing, inference, regression, and correlation.
+Topics of study include sampling theory, descriptive statistics, probability theory, normal distribution, confidence intervals, hypothesis testing, inference, regression, and correlation.
 Students will develop skills in collecting, examining, and interpreting data using statistical techniques.
-Prerequisite(s): MATH-140

-MATH-260 Calculus I
+MATH 260 Calculus I 4 cr.

 This course introduces the concepts of limit, continuity, differentiation and integration of algebraic, trigonometric, exponential, logarithmic, and inverse trigonometric functions of a single variable Emphasis is placed on applications of the derivative and the integral using the rules of differentiation and integration.
-MATH-190

-MATH-270 Calculus II
+MATH 270 Calculus II

-This course is a continuation for Calculus I. Topics include an introduction to differential equations, techniques and applications of integration, L'Hopital's Rule, improper integrals, infinite series, conics, and parametric and polar equations.
+This course is a continuation for Calculus I Topics include an introduction to differential equations, techniques and applications of integration, L'Hopital's Rule, improper integrals, infinite series, conics, and parametric and polar equations.